petems/petersouter.xyz/content/post/kafo-for-master-less-puppet.md

 "I need to get back into IRC", I thought.

 But I didn't want to just download mIRC.
 I wanted to do it the cool ops way!
-So I asked [Rob](https://twitter.com/lazzurs), who was the person who recomended FOSDEM to me in the first place ([and spoke at it in 2009](https://www.youtube.com/watch?v=OvnruVIXQEY)) and showed me his prefered pattern to get IRC working:
+So I asked [Rob](https://twitter.com/lazzurs), who was the person who recommended FOSDEM to me in the first place ([and spoke at it in 2009](https://www.youtube.com/watch?v=OvnruVIXQEY)) and showed me his preferred pattern to get IRC working:

 * Set up a server as a bouncebox, something fairly disposable: this means your personal IP isn't on display when you connect/disconnect from channels
 * Install [Irssi](http://www.irssi.org/), [screen](http://www.gnu.org/software/screen/) and [mosh](http://mosh.mit.edu/)